Tags

 Roll the wet vegetable around in The Dry Stuff until it is evenly coated.
 Gently shake off the excess coating before placing on the prepared baking sheet.

-Repeat until all of the vegetables are dipped & dredged.
+Repeat until all of the vegetables are dipped and dredged.
 Bake in the preheated 400° F oven for 20 to 30 minutes, or until vegetables are tender inside and crispy on the outside.

 Aaaahhhhhhhh!
 Perfection!
 Here is the part where I really wish you could smell the spicy aroma of the roasted vegetables.
 It’s pretty wonderful.